menu

 Demographics

-The citizens of Brentwood are slightly better educated than the national average of 21.84% for all cities and towns, with 24.52% of adults in Brentwood having a bachelor's degree or advanced degree.
+The education level of Brentwood citizens is a little higher than the average for US cities and towns: 24.52% of adults in Brentwood have at least a bachelor's degree.

 Brentwood is an extremely ethnically-diverse town.
 The people who call Brentwood home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Brentwood, accounting for 49.52% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Brentwood residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Brentwood include Other Subsaharan African, German, African, Jamaican, and Scottish.